Gangesvara Siva Temple

 Subarnesvara and 100 metres east of Gourisankar temple.
-The temple is facing towards east.
+The temple is facing east.
 The presiding deity is a Siva lingam within a circular yonipitha.
-It is a living temple and maintained by the Ganga Yamuna Sangathana.
+It is a living temple and is maintained by the Ganga Yamuna Sangathana.

 Legend

 There is a common belief among the local people that Goddess Parvati killed the demons Kirti and Basa in the Ekamra Kshetra.
 After this heroic incident, the deity felt thirsty.
 In order to quench the thirst, Lord Shiva struck his trident into the earth.
 A spring came out and to consecrate the spring river goddess Ganga and Yamuna were invited.
-To commemorate the incident twin temples of Gangesvara and Yamunesvara were constructed during the Ganga rule in Orissa.
-However, the present monument is a later renovation over the original shrine as evident from the use of earlier building materials used in a non-schematic manner and depiction of sculptures of later period in the jangha.
+To commemorate the incident, the twin temples of Gangesvara and Yamunesvara were constructed during the Ganga rule in Orissa.
+However, the present monument is a later renovation of the original shrine as evident from the use of earlier building materials used in a non-schematic manner and the depiction of sculptures from the later period in the jangha.